 Usually, a root canal is necessary for a situation where the pulp has either died or is dying.
 For example, a tooth with dead pulp in it will eventually decay and die completely; as such, getting a root canal may be the only way to save it.

-While you might think that a root canal is unnecessary—especially if the tooth looks acceptable to you—remember that you cannot see the pulp, and you really cannot see its condition.
+While you might think that a root canal is unnecessary—especially if the tooth looks acceptable to you—remember that you cannot see the pulp and cannot see its condition.
 By using an x-ray machine, it is possible to identify pulp that is dying or dead even before the outward appearance of the tooth is affected.
 In such a case, getting a root canal is necessary, even though the tooth might look okay.

 Knowing this, you can see that getting a root canal is sometimes the only way to save the tooth.
 In addition, a successful root canal will let you use the tooth for years, so remember that the procedure is nothing to fear.